The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||514 miles (829 km)|

-Trains from Milan to Amsterdam cover the 514 miles (829 km) long route taking on average 12 h 8 min with our travel partners like Deutsche Bahn or Deutsche Bahn with connection.
-There are direct train services available.
-You can get the cheapest train tickets for this route for as low as £79, but the average price of train tickets is £133.
+Trains from Milan to Amsterdam cover the 514 miles (829 km) long trip taking on average 12 h 9 min with our travel partners like Deutsche Bahn or Deutsche Bahn with connection.
+Normally, there is 1 train operating per day, including direct services available.
+While the average ticket price for this trip costs around £113, you can find the cheapest train ticket for as low as £88.
 Travellers depart most frequently from Milano Centrale and arrive in Amsterdam Centraal.

-Travel between Milan, Italy and Amsterdam, Netherlands by train is: Partially open.
+Travel between Milan, Italy and Amsterdam, Netherlands by train is: Fully open.

 Conditions of entry: